garronej/tsafe/main/typeguard.md

 }
 ```

-## Usecase 1: Tell the compiler what assertion can be made on a given variable if a given test returns true.
+## Use case 1: Tell the compiler what assertion can be made on a given variable if a given test returns true.

 ```typescript
 type Circle = { type: "CIRCLE"; radius: number };